strontic/strontic.github.io/xcyclopedia/library/libiconv.dll-0B3611DDB2375D79907E504D32042367.md

 ## Possible Misuse

 *The following table contains possible examples of `libiconv.dll` being misused.
-While `libiconv.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `libiconv.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --